anBertoli/go-microservice-project/README.md

 Snap Vault is a project made to share, illustrate and discuss patterns and best practices for REST APIs and servers written in Go.

-Snap Vault is a simple REST API that basically performs CRUD operations on galleries and images, with an authentication system built on top of authentication keys and permissions.
+Snap Vault is a simple REST API that basically performs CRUD operations on galleries and images.
+The application incorporates an authentication system built on top of the concept of users, keys and permissions.
 The focus here is not on the features of the application but on the architecture of the project.

+The repository contains also basic scripts and configuration files useful to deploy the REST API on a remote machine and to monitor the runtime behaviour of the application (with Prometheus + Grafana).

 The project is composed of:
 - the Snap Vault API binary